Mith0304/CorrelEstimator/README.md

 # CorrelEstimator
-Tool tu compute Kendall correlation in C# and Q
+Tool to compute Kendall correlation in C# and Q